SimonCropp/Argon/docs/ContractResolver.md

         <!-- Uncomment this to create a sub-section outline
         <autoOutline /> -->
         <para><codeEntityReference>T:Argon.Serialization.CamelCasePropertyNamesContractResolver</codeEntityReference>
-        inherits from DefaultContractResolver and simply overrides the JSON property name to be written in <externalLink>
+        inherits from DefaultContractResolver and overrides the JSON property name to be written in <externalLink>
 <linkText>camelcase</linkText>
 <linkUri>http://en.wikipedia.org/wiki/CamelCase</linkUri>